 - a.
 RECURRING CREDITS ([recurring]) place credits on a card repeatedly.
-The text "N[recurring]" means "As this card becomes active or your turn begins, place credits on this card until there are N or more credits on it." - b.
+The text "N[recurring]" means "Before this card becomes active or your turn begins, if there are fewer than N credits on it, place credits on this card until there are N credits on it." - b.
 Recurring credits do not accumulate.
 They are refilled only up to the indicated number. - c.
 Recurring credits are refilled during step 5.6.1c of the Corp's turn and step 5.7.1c of the Runner's turn, before other abilities that trigger at the start of the turn resolve.